team23/b5/docs/05_modules.md

 ```

 Please note, that the provided environment will represent the internal values of the module.
 This
 means that in most cases some preprocessing/cleanup of values might have happened.
-For paths
+For paths like
-this for example may mean the paths are converted to absolute paths.
-This means:
+this in the example, it means that paths are converted to absolute paths.
+Example:

 ```yaml
 modules: